mpiraux/draft-piraux-quic-tunnel/draft-piraux-intarea-quic-tunnel.md

 {:numbered="false"}

-Thanks to Quentin De Coninck and François Michel for their comments and the proofreading of the first version of this document.
+Thanks to Quentin De Coninck and François Michel for their comments and the proofreading of the first version of draft-piraux-quic-tunnel.
-Thanks to Gregory Vander Schueren for his comments on the first version of this document.
+Thanks to Gregory Vander Schueren for his comments on the first version of draft-piraux-quic-tunnel.
-Thanks to Florin Baboescu for his comments on the fifth version of this document.
+Thanks to Florin Baboescu for his comments on the first version of this document.